 Tasks that are "Ready to Test"

 Tasks that are "Done"

-Another application of Kanban is to use it to manage your personal to-do list.
+Another application of Kanban is to manage your personal to-do list.

-To-do lists are a set of tasks with different status (those you have to do, those you are currently working on, and those that are completed).
+To-do lists are a set of tasks with different statuses (those you have to do, those you are currently working on, and those that are completed).

 I use Trello to manage my list of personal tasks.
-Just to give you an idea of what that looks like, you can see an example in the screenshot below.
+To give you an idea of what that looks like, you can see an example in the screenshot below.

 Trello is a communication tool that organizes projects into boards.
-The benefit of working with a board in this way is that you can see at a glance what is being worked on by whom.
+The benefit of working this way is that you can see at a glance what is being worked on by whom.

-Trello allows you to create lists which appear horizontally from left to right.
+Trello allows you to create lists that appear horizontally from left to right.
 Adding new cards is like adding items.
-New cards appear vertically one beneath another from top to bottom.
+New cards appear vertically, one beneath another from top to bottom.